-You can force your Android phone or tablet to search for an update in the Settings menu, but you should note that just because a newer version of Android exists it doesn't mean it will be available for your device - now or ever.
+If an Android update is available to your device you'll find it in your phone or tablet's Settings menu.
+However, just because a newer version of Android exists it doesn't mean it will be available for your device - now or ever.

 Check Android is up to date